 Welcome to the Barcelona Labor Economics Summer School (BLSS)

-The Barcelona Labor Economics Summer School will be offered by the Barcelona Graduate School of Economics from July 8-12, 2013.
+The Barcelona Labor Economics Summer School will be offered by the Barcelona Graduate School of Economics.
 It is directed by Maia Güell, Professor of Economics at University of Edinburgh.

 Labor related issues have been studied in the economics profession from a number of different angles.
 The goal of the Barcelona Labor Economics Summer School is to cover a wide range of topics in labor economics from a variety of perspectives.
-In particular, this summer school offers courses that will cover recent developments within the macro-labor, micro-labor and managerial-labor contexts.
-In each course, both theoretical and empirical aspects will be covered.
+In particular, this summer school offers courses that will cover recent developments within the macro-labor and micro-labor contexts.
+In each course, both theoretical and empirical aspects will be covered as well as economic policy.
 These courses should be of interest to graduate students or academics who want to expand their knowledge in the area and to practitioners interested in understanding the fundamentals of these issues.
 During the courses, faculty are available to discuss research ideas and projects with the program participants.

 All courses are 10 hours long.
 The schedule is as follows: